payu-india/CMS-Chatbot/docs/save cards/introduction-save-cards/which-model-you-should-choose.md

 If you are using the PayU Hosted Checkout integration and vault, there are no changes required from your side.
 PayU will manage everything from procuring, managing tokens, consent management, and displaying saved cards on the checkout page end-to-end.
 To enable vault with PayU Hosted Checkout integration:

-- Reach your PayU Key Account Manager to enable vault.
+* Reach your PayU Key Account Manager to enable vault.
-- If you are not using the PayU vault, the only change required will be passing a user identifier_._
+* If you are not using the PayU vault, the only change required will be passing a user identifie&#x72;*.*

 ## Using Merchant Hosted Checkout Integration